Top partners and scalar dark matter -- a non-minimal reappraisal: Conclusion

 We have explored next-to-minimal effective scenarios for top-philic scalar dark matter, that include both $\mathbb{Z}_2$-odd and $\mathbb{Z}_2$-even top partners.
 Whereas the corresponding parameter space is more complicated than in the minimal setup, such a new physics configuration has the advantage of better describing any potential composite UV completion that features a vast zoo of new resonances.
 We have assessed the impact of this non-minimal case, relative to a minimal reference scenario in which all $\mathbb{Z}_2$-even new states are decoupled.

 It turns out that new parameter configurations can yield the correct relic density as extracted by the Planck collaboration, with possibly small new physics Yukawa couplings.
 Such a finding offers more viable parameter configurations than typically expected from the minimal model.
 In the latter case larger dark matter interaction strengths are required to accommodate the observed relic density.
 In addition, the presence of the $\mathbb{Z}_2$-even top partner may enhance the cross section associated with dark matter scattering off nuclei, making those scenarios potentially more likely to be found at future DM direct detection experiments.
 Such a conclusion improves the potential of such searches, and contrasts with the minimal setup in which the DM-proton scattering cross section is almost always below the neutrino floor.
-On the other hand, while the presence of the three new particles and their interactions lead to new contributions to collider probes of the model, their net impact is no different from the minimal case.
-Light top partners with masses smaller than about 1~TeV are excluded, except in the case of a compressed new physics spectrum.
+On the other hand, while the presence of the three new particles and their interactions lead to new contributions to collider probes of the model, their net impact is no different from a combination of the bounds originating from the minimal case with the additional constraints applicable on the $\mathbb{Z}_2$-even top partner.
+Light $\mathbb{Z}_2$-even top partners with masses smaller than about 1.5~TeV are excluded, and light $\mathbb{Z}_2$-odd top partners with masses below 1~TeV are excluded unless the spectrum features some level of compression, and this state becomes almost mass-degenerate with the dark matter candidate.
+One of the best options to probe deeper, from the currently viable region of the parameter space, is therefore that of present and future colliders, where the potential future impact of direct detection bounds are limited by the neutrino floor.